MuseLegal/griot-vault/README.md

 This is a grassroots effort.
 Your donation helps:
 - Interview and record oral storytellers and elders
 - Digitize and preserve rare knowledge
-- Build datasets that power *ethical* African AI systems
+- Build datasets that power *ethical* AI systems
 - Sustain the digital infrastructure (storage, domain, site)

 ### 🧾 Ways to Give